Rather than keep slagging off the DUP over the Protocol, let’s recognise their better points

 During this period of hospital recovery I thought I’d take a fresh look at the DUP case which on the surface looks like a long term suicide strategy.

 First I share some of the DUP’s fury.
+No.point now in casting up at them their own responsibility for the outcome.
 Nobody their right mind would prefer the Protocol to open trade in all directions as in pre 2016.
 In his heart not even Jim Allister can believe this can be restored.
 The answer is a nihilism which they seem to believe contains a veto power against a united Ireland.
 The more unionists are wooed for loser’s consent to unity, the stronger they will withhold it.
 Just as republicans held out with a terrorist campaign for decades and reaped rewards, so unionists can hold out indefinitely with political boycott.
 I might deplore this unconstitutional behaviour but I’ve got to admit that it might work as a medium term strategy.
 With unionist opinion hardening against a Protocol compromise they will hope for improving electoral fortunes in one, two or three elections over the coming fifteen months.

 Meanwhile quasi learned constitutional arguments are deployed.
 “The Protocol was imposed on us and the people of Northern Ireland were never consulted about it”.
 Indeed they weren’t.
 They will be consulted next year about the terms of the Protocol or will be its it’s still in force .
 But that is a dud sanction for unionists as they would most likely lose the prescribed simple majority vote.